Skip to content

 Running After Birth–What My Body Told Me Then

 The pain was intense and unfamiliar.
 After a brief consultation with my former running coach, who advised me to wait a bit longer before trying again, I looked for alternative sports.
-The professional’s suggestion was Nordic walking: Done with power, it was a good preparation.
+The professional’s suggestion was Nordic walking: Done with power, it would be good preparation.
 No, I really couldn’t see myself walking through Berlin-Mitte with a functional jacket, headband, and poles.

 I decided to seriously start with postpartum exercises, which I had unfortunately neglected a bit.
 When I felt like it, I did 50 to 100 squats with short breaks in between.
 Judging by the muscle soreness, it turned out to be good training for me and worked quite well initially.